 This a great side-trip for anyone traveling on Highway 160, in need of a good stretch.
 For those short on time, it’s still worth a quick pull-over and view from the parking lot.

 The waterfall cascades 105 feet into Falls Creek, which connects with the San Juan River.
-The San Juan begins at the top of Wolf Creek Pass and then flows west all the way to the Gulf of California.
+The mighty San Juan begins at the top of Wolf Creek Pass and then flows west all the way to the Gulf of California.

 The name Treasure Falls came from Treasure Mountain, which as the legends goes, holds buried gold.
 In the late 1700s about 300 Frenchmen secretly entered the San Juan Mountains, which was Spanish turf.